semantic-flow/sflo-dendron-notes/sflo.contributors.general-guidance.md

 ### Quadstore

 - make sure you are familiar with [[sflo.tech-stack.quadstore.readme]], which documents the API
-- For testability and in case we ever want to use multiple stores simultaneously, store-accessing functions take a "
+- For testability and in case we ever want to use multiple stores simultaneously, store-accessing functions take a QuadstoreBundle
+- quadstore API calls use "undefined" instead of "null" to represent the wildcard for subjects, predicates, objects, and graphs

 ## Documentation